Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-running-tools-on-linux.md

 WINEPREFIX=/home/sewer/.steam/steam/steamapps/compatdata/213610/pfx winetricks dotnet48
 ```

+!!! tip "It might be a good idea to detect runtimes during the download analysis stage"

+    This way we can easily cache the results.

 #### Detecting .NET Framework

 !!! info "Sometimes .NET Framework powered tools are still used for some games"